djbartos93/Coins-in-the-couch/README.md

+#Coins In The Couch
-Simple movie list for couchpotato.
+-A better movie list for couchpotato

-Lists out movies in a better format than the default movie list. allows for better sorting and searching.
+the basic idea is to list out movies in a better format than the default movie list and allow for better sorting and searching.